Actipro/WPF-Controls/Documentation/topics/editors/editboxes/parteditboxbase.md

 ## Designed for Keyboard, Mouse, and Touch Input

-Unlike many other third party editor controls, the Actipro Editors have been specifically designed to work great for whichever form of input (keyboard, mouse, or touch) is utilized by the end user.
+Unlike many other third-party editor controls, the Actipro Editors have been specifically designed to work great for whichever form of input (keyboard, mouse, or touch) is utilized by the end user.

 Each editor's main appearance is similar to a standard `TextBox`, where the value can be typed in via a keyboard for maximum efficiency.
 Certain keyboard keys and the mouse wheel can often be used to increment/cycle values.
 See the related section below for more information.